networknext/next/cmd/relay_new/README.md

 ### Optional

-- `RELAY_SOCKET_BUFFER_SIZE`: In bytes, lets you set the amount of memory to use for each socket's send & receive buffer.
-  - Example `RELAY_SOCKET_BUFFER_SIZE="4000000"`
-  - Note, Macs apparently have issues with values above a million
 - `RELAY_PROCESSOR_COUNT`: Number of processors to allocate to the relay.
 Each relay thread is assigned affinity starting at core 0 to n.
 If unset the relay will attempt to auto detect the number of processors on the system.
   - Example `RELAY_PROCESSOR_COUNT='1'` or `RELAY_PROCESSOR_COUNT="$(( $(nproc) / 4 ))"`
+- `RELAY_SEND_BUFFER_SIZE` & `RELAY_RECV_BUFFER_SIZE`: In bytes, lets you set the amount of memory to use for each socket's send & receive buffers.
+  - Example `RELAY_SOCKET_BUFFER_SIZE="4000000"`
+  - Note, Macs apparently have issues with values above a million, thus "1000000" is the default value if not set

 # Building